After finishing the course the student should be able to

 critically and systematically analyse and assess physical situations, even when a limited amount of information is available

-Lectures/seminars: practical aspects of studying at Uppsala University, physics and society, theory of knowledge, scientific conduct, Physics at Uppsala University, ethics, working independently, learning collectively, how to write a report, presentation of data, plagiarism/cheating Project: to be defined together with the programme coordinator/study counsellor taking into consideration the student’s needs and the requirements of the chosen track/profile.
+Lectures/seminars: practical aspects of studying at Uppsala University, Physics at Uppsala University, physics and society, theory of knowledge, scientific conduct, aspects of sustainable development.
+Working independently, learning collectively, how to write a report, presentation of data, ethics and plagiarism and cheating Project: to be defined together with the programme coordinator/study counsellor taking into consideration the student’s needs and the requirements of the chosen track/profile.
 Examples: MATLAB, computer control of measuring devices, observational techniques in astronomy.

 Lectures and seminars with student presentations.
 Project work supervised by a teacher or researcher.